-At the Wizards & Warriors Quest Day Summer Camp, campers will begin their adventures each morning at our Burlington facility or our other designated pick-up locations, where they will be transported to our large, outdoor camp in Waltham, MA.
+At the Wizards & Warriors Quest Day Summer Camp, campers will begin their adventures each morning at our Burlington facility or our other designated pick-up locations, where they will be transported to our large, outdoor camp in the Greater Boston Area.
 This extended day camp runs Monday through Friday.

-At the Wizards & Warriors Overnight Summer Camp, campers begin their adventures the Sunday they arrive at our large, outdoor camp in Waltham, MA.
+At the Wizards & Warriors Overnight Summer Camp, campers begin their adventures the Sunday they arrive at our large, outdoor camp in the Greater Boston Area.
 This camp runs from Sunday evening to the next week’s Friday morning.

 Food: Quest Day campers receive lunch as part of their tuition.
 All overnight campers receive breakfast, lunch, and dinner as part of their meal plan.
 Since we special order our food from caterers, we can accommodate some food allergies and special diets.
 As parents, we are concerned about providing healthy options for campers.
 We provide a selection of vegetables at both lunch and dinner.
 Our bread is whole grain.
 We provide milk at every meal.

-Lodging: Overnight campers reside in the Gann Academy class rooms with provided cots.
+Lodging: Overnight campers reside in dorms or class rooms with provided cots.
 Wizards & Warriors Camp has an important policy regarding our Housing Plan and Gender.

 During their stay in Sidleterra, campers will participate in many activities designed to entertain and educate, all the while being very pertinent to the game.
 Here is just a sampling of what they will learn: